 - Add egg and vanilla and beat on medium speed until smooth.

-- Sieve the dry ingredients (flour, baking soda, salt and cornstarch) together, then mix into the batter until there are no lumps of flour mixture.
+- Sift the dry ingredients (flour, baking soda, salt, and cornstarch together, then mix them into the batter until there are no lumps of flour mixture.

 - Add the white chocolate chips and graham cracker pieces and mix on low speed, just until evenly distributed.

-- Add the sliced strawberries and gently mix through the dough, being careful not to mash them up.
+- Add the sliced strawberries and gently mix them through the dough, being careful not to mash them.

 For maximum flavor, remove them from the fridge about 30 minutes before serving.